i0brendan0/pokeemerald/README.md

 * Castform will now change into its rocky form during a sandstorm.
 (Currently not done, needs sprite)
 * Using up a repel will cause a message to reuse it like in Gen 5+.
 (Currently not done)
 * Certain Pokemon will receive a boost and a decrease if they hold a specific item.
 (Currently not done)
+* More TMs.
+(Currently not done)

+## Pokemon

+* Unobtainable Hoenn Pokemon have returned to the routes they used to be on.
+(Currently not done)
+* Over 50 more Pokemon added to the Hoenn regional dex.
+(Currently not done)
+* Some of the beta Gold/Silver Pokemon have made it to Hoenn.